 I work closely with my fantastic colleagues where we will discuss about tenant’s plan for the day which will include medications order, healthy meal plans, activities or appointment schedules.
 We do risk assessment of the tenants’ abilities so access if they can do activities independently or if a member of staff needs to give them guidelines and support.
 As a team we believe in the philosophy of Independent, Respect, Value, Support, Privacy and Choice.

 A challenge we face is educating the tenants about looking after themselves through healthy meal plans and it is my reasonability to assist them to make healthy choices.
 There are many rewards to my job.
 Being a very small team in Claridge Road, it is really great to see our contributions are noticed and we receive positive compliments on our work by other professionals’ projects such as mental health hospitals and social services.
-It is rewarding to encourage tenants to be positive about themselves and to get involved in activities and programs such as like Deaf Club, college and volunteer work.
+It is rewarding to encourage tenants to be positive about themselves and to get involved in activities and programmes such as Deaf Clubs, college courses and volunteer work.